neverblued/vodka.js/README.md

 ### Overview

-This project is my attempt to solve a classical excercise, explained hereinafter, by Javascript implementation.
+This project is my attempt to solve a classical exercise, explained hereinafter, by Javascript implementation.

 The outcome should be data describing exactly one litre of vodka,